opacity/webinterface/src/components/agreement/privacy-policy.md

 #### 2. Definitions

-> **2.1.** “Opacity,” “our,” “us” or “we” refers to Opacity Storage Inc., a Delaware corporation.
+> **2.1.** “Opacity,” "Opacity Storage," “our,” “us” or “we” refers to Opacity Storage Inc., a Delaware corporation.

 > **2.2.** “You” or “your” refers to the person accessing or using the Services/Site, or the entity or organization on whose behalf such person accesses the Services/Site.